bodeacornelia/developers_contacts_backend/README.md

 This application is built with *Nodejs, Express, TypeScript and TypeORM*, powerful tools for building robust, scalable and performant web applications.
-The application is designed to provide a seamless user experience, while also allowing for easy maintenance and updates.
+The application is designed to provide a seamless developer experience, while also allowing for easy maintenance and updates.

 ## *Getting Started*